Vansh736/IntelliSOC-System/README.md

-# 🚀 IntelliSOC – AI-Powered Cyber Threat Detection System (Mini SIEM)
+# 🚀 IntelliSOC – Smart Cyber Threat Detection System (Mini SIEM)

 IntelliSOC is a full-stack Security Information and Event Management (SIEM) system designed to analyze system logs, detect cyber threats, correlate events, and present actionable insights through a modern, interactive dashboard.
 This project was developed as a full-stack application by me, with cybersecurity domain support and contributions from my teammates Vansh Tiwari and Josh Yadav.